-This report sets out EirGrid's innovation projects for 2019.
-The basis for this report follows a decision paper from the Commission for Regulation of Utilities (CRU) titled "Reporting and Incentives under Price Review 4" (CER/18/087).
+This report sets out EirGrid's innovation projects for 2020.
+The basis for this report follows the requirement under the Commission for Regulation of Utilities (CRU) decision paper "Reporting and Incentives under Price Review 4" (CER/18/087).
 Decision 11 sets out CRU's objective in putting in place a more formal process is to track the use by the TSO of innovation projects, to help support and accelerate progress against the strategic objectives.